warmpotato333/probabilistic_plugging/README.md

 ## Result - PDE

 We ran thousands of simulations of the PDE model to explore the parameter space in $a$ and $la$.
 For each tube length $la$, we varies film thickness $a$.
 We run the simulation hundreds of times under each $(la, a)$ parameter pair, each time with a slightly different initial condition.
-We record the rate of plugging at for each pair of $(la, a)$.
+We record the rate of plugging at each pair of $(la, a)$.
 This generates the plot for $la = 4$ below.

 ![image of liquid falling down a glass tube](media/plug-rate-1.png)